 Discover the key differences between GEA and EFM and find out which is right for your business

-When your small business is growing, you reach the point eventually when your broadband connection just isn’t good enough.
-Maybe you are looking to host applications, and need a symmetric connection.
-Perhaps you are using video conferencing more aggressively, and want to ensure your customers see you at your best.
-Maybe internet access is critical for your business, so you simply need a reliable connection backed by a service level agreement.
+When your small business is growing, at some point the broadband connection won’t be good enough.
+If you’re looking to host applications and need a symmetric connection.
+Perhaps you’re using video conferencing increasingly.
+Internet access becomes critical for your business, and you need a reliable connection backed by a service level agreement.
 This article aims to analyse GEA vs EFM, to determine which networking solution is best for you.

-Regardless of the reasons, at some point, you will want to move to a higher quality managed connection, so you need to consider your options.
-You’ve probably done that before arriving here, and you’ve come to the conclusion that the two real contenders are GEA (Generic Ethernet Access) and EFM (Ethernet First Mile), and you just need to know: when it comes to GEA vs EFM, which is right for you?
+To a higher quality managed connection, you need to consider your options.
+Two real contenders are GEA (Generic Ethernet Access) and EFM (Ethernet First Mile), and you need to know: when it comes to GEA vs EFM, which is right for you?

-This article, then, is for you.
-We will briefly cover the technology behind GEA and EFM, look at the benefits that each of them will bring to your business, and then highlight the key difference between GEA and EFM, to help you come to an informed decision.
+In this article we will briefly cover the technology behind GEA and EFM, and look at the benefits each will bring to your business.
+Highlighting the key differences between GEA and EFM, to help you come to an informed decision.

-GEA connections are managed by the provider and are backed by an SLA.
-This means that your business will be provided with an expected level of uptime, usually in excess of 99%, as well as an estimated time to fix problems, which will be within hours.
+GEA connections are managed by the provider and are backed by SLAs.
+This means an expected level of uptime, usually in excess of 99%, as well as estimated times usually within hours.

-GEA connections offer a high-speed connection, typically between 2Mbps and 20Mbps, with symmetrical upload and download speeds, giving much greater flexibility in its use.
-GEA lines are also uncontended, meaning your business is the only entity on the line, so you will not experience any slowdowns at peak times.
+High-speed connections, typically between 2Mbps and 20Mbps, with symmetrical upload and download speeds.
+GEA lines are uncontended, meaning your business is the only entity on the line, so don’t slow down at peak times.

 Compared to other business internet solutions, the installation lead times required for a GEA connection are quite low, typically around 10 business days.
-GEA is extremely competitively priced, with low installation fees, combined with low monthly costs.
+It’s extremely competitively priced, with low installation fees, combined with low monthly costs.

-While GEA relies on existing fibre Ethernet infrastructure, Ethernet First Mile, or EFM, offers far more flexibility to businesses, especially those outside major urban areas.
-EFM connections use paired copper cables to connect your business site to the local fibre network, and then back to the provider’s core network.
+While GEA relies on existing fibre Ethernet infrastructure, Ethernet First Mile, or EFM, offers far more flexibility.
+EFM connections use paired copper cables to connect the business site to the local fibre network, then back to the provider’s core network.

-EFM connections will be backed by SLAs, with expected uptimes around 99.9%, and estimated fix times of less than 7 hours.
-EFM connections provide high-speed connections, with the speed varying based on the number of copper pairs used.
-Speeds are typically between 2Mbps and 35Mbps, meaning there is a level of scalability available for your business, as it grows.
+EFM connections are backed by SLAs, with expected uptimes around 99.9%, and estimated fix times of less than 7 hours.
+They provide high-speed connections, speed varies based on the number of copper pairs used.
+Speeds are typically between 2Mbps and 35Mbps, allowing scalability for your business as it grows.

-Due to the distance, many EFM connections need to cover, the installation lead time is typically around 45 business days, with substantial installation costs.
-Ongoing costs, however, are still quite low when compared to other leased lines.
+Due to the distance many EFM connections need to cover, installation times are typically around 45 business days, with substantial installation costs.
+Ongoing costs, however, are still quite low compared to other leased lines.

 The Shared Benefits of GEA and EFM

-EFM and GEA clearly fill a similar niche and have substantial benefits over ‘off the shelf’ business broadband solutions, including the service level agreement, line management, and line quality.
+GEA and EFM clearly fill a similar niche and have substantial benefits over ‘off the shelf’ business broadband solutions, including the service level agreement, line management, and line quality.

-Potentially the biggest benefit that both EFM and GEA offer, compared to standard connections, is that they are managed, and backed by an SLA.
-Managed, when referring to internet connections, means that your service provider is responsible for the infrastructure providing your connection, and is actively monitoring it.
-With a managed connection, your provider will often be aware that your connection is down before you are, and will quickly be able to give you a fix time estimate, which will often be within the same business day.
+Potentially the biggest benefit both EFM and GEA offer, compared to standard connections, is that they’re backed by SLAs.
+A ‘managed internet connection’ means the service provider is responsible for the infrastructure providing your connection, and actively monitors it.
+With a managed connection, provider often know the connection is down before you do, and will quickly give a fix time estimate, often within the same business day.

-The managed aspect of the connection ties in directly with the SLA you will need to consider when picking a provider.
-The SLA will detail factors like the estimated uptime and fix time, and service guarantee, which means that if you fall below a certain level of uptime, the provider will compensate you.
+The managed aspect of the connection ties in directly with the SLA you’ll need to consider when picking a provider.
+The SLA will detail factors like estimated uptime and fix time, and service guarantee, so if you fall below a certain level of uptime, the provider will compensate you.

-Line quality is the other major benefit, compared to FTTC broadband.
-With standard broadband, you will typically have asymmetric bandwidth, meaning a much lower upload speed than download.
-This means that you will struggle to host any services for clients, facilitate home or offsite work for employees, use video conferencing services, or even share data.
-EFM and GEA both provide symmetrical connections, which means that your upload rate will be equal to your download speed.
-This upload speed will be far greater than any broadband solution, and your business will be much more able to take advantage of online services.
+Line quality is the other major benefit of a leased line, compared to broadband.
+With broadband, asymmetric bandwidths means lower upload speeds than download.
+This means you’ll struggle to host services for clients, facilitate home or offsite work for employees, use video conferencing services, or share data.
+GEA and EFM provide symmetrical connections, meaning upload rates are equal to download speed.
+Upload speeds are far greater than any broadband solution, and business’ will be much more able to take advantage of online services.

 At Leasedline.co.uk, we can provide your business with the ideal GEA and EFM leased line solution.
 Identify a leased line speed that reflects your requirements below!